Human energy isn’t random — but it isn’t flat either.

 The Moonth doesn't claim to explain why this interval exists.
 It simply observes that internal experience organizes itself around this timeframe when external noise is removed.

-The five phases divide the 29 days into roughly equal segments — each approximately 137 hours.
-This duration emerged from observation, not theory.
+The five phases divide the 29 days into roughly equal segments .

 Knowing your phase changes how you interpret your experience.